How Commercial Globes Are Made

 Astronomy is all about spheres, and I often wished while teaching astronomy that there was a simple way to make spherical globes or hemispherical domes in the classroom, as a fun craft project, with paper or other basic craft supplies.
 But there is a fundamental problem in trying to make a round object from flat supplies.
 You can curl paper into a cylinder or cone, but you can’t give it a curve in two directions at the same time.
 You can’t wrap flat paper around a ball without making it wrinkle, crumple, and warp.
 (The reverse problem — trying to make a sphere flat — is actually a fundamental problem in the construction of flat maps, and is the foundation of the entire science of map projection).

 So how do they make commercial globes?
-Most of the cheap ones are just paper wrapped around cardboard.
+Most historical globes were just paper wrapped around cardboard, and many globes are still made this way.
 The colored designs depicting the surface of the globe are normal printings of ink onto paper, and these paper maps are wrapped around a spherical cardboard base.
 How do they get the printed paper map to curl neatly into a spherical shape without crumpling?
-The trick is to break the map into specially-shaped tapered slices, resembling the lengthwise sections of a beach ball, so that each slice will then wrap around the sphere and meet its neighbors neatly at the edges.
+The trick is to break the map into specially-shaped tapered slices, resembling the lengthwise sections of the beach ball, so that each slice will then wrap around the sphere and meet its neighbors neatly at the edges.
 You can see the construction process in action in the How It's Made series (which I highly recommend), in their episode on globes.
 I also enjoyed this older 1955 video, from British Pathé.
-Look closely at a finished globe sometime and see if you can find the seams where the slices came together.
+Look closely at a finished paper globe sometime and see if you can find the seams where the slices came together.

-(By the way, the official technical name for each "slice" of the flattened globe is a "gore" — possibly derived from an archaic word for spear.
-But in informal contexts, I usually refer to them as "petals".
+(The formation of a sphere by slices is also the way they make beach balls … and nowadays, you can actually buy cheap inflatable ‘beach ball globes’, with the images of the earth printed onto the slices of plastic.
+You can see how flat material is made into a sphere very clearly in the case of a beach ball.
+By the way, the official technical name for each ‘slice’ of the flattened globe is a ‘gore’ — possibly derived from an archaic word for spear.
+But in informal contexts, I usually refer to them as ‘petals’.
 It sounds so much nicer.
-I'm tempted to refer to the entire hemisphere-star pattern as a "corolla", but that may be venturing too far into obscurity.
-Maybe I should just stick to "flower" or "star".)
+I’m tempted to refer to the entire hemisphere-star pattern as a ‘corolla’, but that may be venturing too far into obscurity.
+With students I just call it the ‘flower’ or ‘star’.)

 Supplies for Homemade Globes